imfi-jz/hx-mc-api/README.md

     }
 }
 ```
 I recommend putting your source code in a folder called src, followed by subfolders of your namespace.
 For example `src/nl/imfi_jz/api_tutorial`.
+In there you would create the file `TutorialGate.hx` with the above content.

 Now you can compile your code with the command `haxe build.hxml`.
-Your plugin will appear in the same directory, named HxMcPlugin.jar.
+Your plugin will appear in the same directory, named `HxMcPlugin.jar`.
 Make sure you have the loader jar file in your server's plugin directory.
-Move your plugin jar file into either the plugins or plugins/HxMcPluginLoader folder.
+Move your plugin jar file into either the `plugins` or `plugins/HxMcPluginLoader` folder.

-The plugins/HxMcPluginLoader folder is recommended because using the plugins folder will cause the server to throw an error because the Haxe plugins do not have a plugin.yml file.
-The plugin will however load regardless.
+The `plugins/HxMcPluginLoader` folder is recommended.
+Using the `plugins` folder will cause the server to throw an error because the Haxe plugins do not have a plugin.yml file.
+However, your plugin will load regardless.

 ![Haxe MC plugin loader destination folder](https://user-images.githubusercontent.com/10811551/176917171-18e00613-75e1-477d-b8db-d2dfe3aaaf9c.png)